dergachev/presentations/drupalcon-la-upgrades/README.md

 --end--

-## Technical features (Data)
+## Many records, complex structure

-* including revision, site has 70k nodes, imported from banner+documentum
+* 70k node revisions PER YEAR; most imported from banner+documentum
 * 15 content types, 170 field instances
-* a lot of cross-linking via node references
+* cross-linking via node reference fields
-* kind-of i18n (hacks for continuing studies)
+* incomplete i18n implementation
 * web services
 * input filters (auto-detection of course names in any HTML content)

 --end--

-## Extra requirements
+## Hard to upgrade

 * Custom modules
-  * Legacy => really really custom (4+ years of code drift)
+  * Legacy => really really custom, with 4 years of cruft
   * Extended apachesolr 6.x-2.x-dev
-* Contrib Modules
-  * Had to deduce which version of contrib modules were enabled from system table
-  * Many contrib modules were enabled but unused
 * Concern about data and configuration integrity
-* Test driven development
+  * Legal requirement that data shown must be correct and complete
 * Deliverable = upgrade script, not code + db dump
+  * Must be able to re-run on prod database
+  * Must also be adaptable for 4 previous years (separate DBs)
+* Limited time and resources: 2 devs, 12 weeks

 --end--

+## ... easier than expected

+* Around 20-30 contrib modules
+* No auth users except admins
+* Little dynamic content except via import scripts
+* Evolving Web wrote the original code
+* Disciplined client, no scope creep: only upgrade, no new features

+--end--

-## Incidental challenges
+## Surprise complexity

 * Defeaturization
 * Deploying a dev site (not the same as prod?)
+  * had to deduce which contrib modules enabled, version
-  * missing content types, modules, blocks
+  * missing content types, modules, blocks;
+  * these were defined in proprietary code not shared with us
+* performance
-* content migrate running time
+  * content migrate running time... measured in days
   * prune the database (10% of the nodes, focused on 1 faculty, try to keep consistency)
   * content_migrate_tweaks https://github.com/dergachev/content_migrate_tweaks
 * git branch hecticness